SankalpSTG/plena-task/README.md

 2. Token Module exposes APIs as per requirements of the task.

 #### Guards
 1. Token Module is protected by AccessKeyGuard which employs Access Control Service to check if a token is valid and within the rate limit.

-#### Services
-1. Access Key Controller depends on Access Key Service which adds and updates access keys into Redis.
-Access Key also employs a sliding window rate limit with a window of 60 seconds.
-The same is used by AccessKeyGuard.
-2. Token Module depends on Token Service which depends on Coin Gecko Service for coin details.
+The same uses logs service to send logs.